-This method of dressing of stone is done to imprint letterings and designs on the surface of granite.
+This method of dressing of stone is done to imprint lettering and design on the surface of the granite.

-The polished surface is coated with a molten rubber-like compound which solidifies on cooling.
+The polished surface is coated with a molten rubber-like compound that solidifies on cooling.

 A blast of sand is then blown with compressed air, the part which is exposed is cut to the depth needed.